paraglider-project/paraglider/docs/source/examples/multicloud.rst

         inv rule add gcp vm-c --ssh 35.235.240.0/20

-4. Set the permit list on VM C to allow pings from VM A. This will set up the multicloud infrastructure (this takes some time).
+4. Set the permit list on VM C to allow pings from VM A.

     .. code-block:: console

         inv rule add gcp vm-c --ping default.azure.vm-a

+    .. note:

+        This will set up the multicloud infrastructure (a VPN tunnel between the two clouds).
+Provisioning the gateways necessary for this can take ~20 minutes, but it is a one-time cost.
+All multicloud connections in this deployment will be able to use this gateway afterwards.

 Phase 1: Multi-Region connectivity